-Ten-month progress reports for studies funded under the Walter A. Rosenblith New Investigator Award should be accompanied by a letter from the mentor(s) signing off on the progress report, and reporting on the communications with the awardee and other mentoring that has taken place during the past year.
+Ten-month progress reports for studies funded under the Walter A. Rosenblith New Investigator Award should be accompanied by a letter from the mentors signing off on the progress report and reporting on the communications with the awardee and other mentoring that has taken place during the past year.

 HEI ANNUAL CONFERENCE AND OTHER MEETINGS

 An important goal of HEI is to publish research reports of the highest scientific quality that will be of value to regulators, government officials, scientists, and the interested public.
 After the research has been completed, each HEI-funded Principal Investigator is required to prepare a comprehensive final report that describes the study and its findings.
 Because some of HEI’s research projects are designed to provide information to be used in regulatory decisions, HEI places an emphasis on timeliness.
-Detailed instructions regarding the content of the final report and how to submit it are provided in the Investigators’ Guide: Preparing the Final Report.
+Templates and guidance for preparing the final report are located here.
+Potential applicants should be aware of the effort associated with this responsibility and plan for it accordingly.